Azure-Samples/app-service-mobile-nodejs-backend-quickstart/README.md

 ###Push to users
 The push notification tutorial sends broadcast push notifications to all registrations.
 Because authentication is enabled in the backed, all push notification registration requests handled by the backend from Mobile Apps clients get a userId tag added to the registration automatically.
 This tag can then be used to send push notifications to a specific user.
 The code below gets the userID for the logged in user and uses it to send a notification to only that user.

-	// Get the settings for the server project.
-    HttpConfiguration config = this.Configuration;
-    MobileAppSettingsDictionary settings =
-        this.Configuration.GetMobileAppSettingsProvider().GetMobileAppSettings();

-    // Get the Notification Hubs credentials for the Mobile App. string notificationHubName = settings.NotificationHubName;
-    string notificationHubConnection = settings
-        .Connections[MobileAppSettingsKeys.NotificationHubConnectionString].ConnectionString;

-    // Create the notification hub client.
-    NotificationHubClient hub = NotificationHubClient
-        .CreateClientFromConnectionString(notificationHubConnection, notificationHubName);
+	// Define the template payload and userId tag. var payload = '{"messageParam":' + context.item.text + '}';

-    // Get the current user SID and create a tag for the current user. var claimsPrincipal = this.User as ClaimsPrincipal;
+	// Get the current user SID and create a tag for the current user. var userTag = "_UserId:" + context.user.id;
-    string sid = claimsPrincipal.FindFirst(ClaimTypes.NameIdentifier).Value;
-    string userTag = "_UserId:" + sid;

-    // Build a dictionary for the template with the item message text. var notification = new Dictionary<string, string> { { "message", item.Text } };

-    try
+	// Execute the insert.
+The insert returns the results as a Promise,
+	// Do the push as a post-execute action within the promise flow. return context.execute()
-    {
+	    .then(function (results) {
+	        // Only do the push if configured. if (context.push) {
-        // Send a template notification to the user ID. await hub.SendTemplateNotificationAsync(notification, userTag);
+	            // Send a template notification to the user ID. context.push.send(userTag, payload, function (error) {
+	            	// Do some error logic here...
+	            });
 	        }
-    catch (System.Exception)
-    {
-        throw new HttpResponseException(System.Net.HttpStatusCode.InternalServerError);
-    }
+	        // Don't forget to return the results from the context.execute() return results;
+	    });

 If the user has registered on multiple devices, each device will get a notification.

 ###Template push notification registration
 The original push notification tutorial used native registrations.
 This sample has been changed to use a template registration, which makes it easier to send push notifications to users on multiple clients from a single **send** method call.
-You can see in the above code that the **SendTemplateNotificationAsync()** method is called, which sends a notification to all platforms.
+You can see in the above code that the **send()** method is called, which sends a notification to all platforms.

-For more information, see [How to: Register push templates to send cross-platform notifications](https://azure.microsoft.com/documentation/articles/app-service-mobile-dotnet-how-to-use-client-library/#how-to-register-push-templates-to-send-cross-platform-notifications).
+For more information, see [How to: Send push notifications](https://azure.microsoft.com/documentation/articles/app-service-mobile-node-backend-how-to-use-server-sdk/#push-user).

 ###Client-added push notification tags
 When a mobile app registers for push notifications using an Azure App Service Mobile Apps backend, there are two default tags that can get added to the registration in Azure Notification Hubs: the installation ID, which is unique to the app on a given device, and the user ID, which is only added when the user has been previously authenticated.
 Any other tags that get supplied by the client are ignored, which is by design.
 (Note that this differs from Mobile Services, where the client could supply any tag and there were hooks into the registration process on the backend to validate tags on incoming registrations.)

 Because the client can’t add tags and at the same time there are no service-side hooks into the push notification registration process, the client needs to do the work of adding new tags to a given registration.
-In this sample, there is an **UpdateTagsController** that defines an `/updatetags` endpoint to enable clients to add tags to their push registration.
+In this sample, there is an **UpdateTags.js** custom API file that defines an `/updatetags` endpoint to enable clients to add tags to their push registration.
 The client calls that endpoint with its *installationId* to create new tags.

 The following code updates and installation to add user-supplied tags:

+	// Get the notification hub used by the mobile app. var push = request.azureMobile.push;
+	var installationId = request.params.id;

-    // Verify that the tags are a valid JSON array. var tags = JArray.Parse(message);
+	// Get the tags array from the request message. var tags = request.body;

-    // Define a collection of PartialUpdateOperations.
-Note that
-    // only one '/tags' path is permitted in a given collection. var updates = new List<PartialUpdateOperation>();

-    // Add a update operation for the tag. updates.Add(new PartialUpdateOperation
+	// Validate for and block any SID tags. for (i = 0; i < tags.length; i++) {
-    {
+		if (tags[i].search("sid:") !== -1) {
-        Operation = UpdateOperationType.Add,
+				response.status(403)
+				.send("You cannot set '" + tags[i] + "' as a tag.");
+				return;
+		}
+	}

+	// Define an update tags operation.
+	var updateOperation = [{
+		"op": "add",
-        Path = "/tags",
+		"path": "/tags",
-        Value = tags.ToString()
+		"value": tags.toString()
+	}];

+	// Update the installation to add the new tags. push.patchInstallation(installationId, updateOperation, function(error, res){
+		if(error){
+			logger.error('An error occurred when adding tags', error);
+			response.status(error.statusCode).send(error.detail);
+		}
+		else{
+			response.status(200).send(tags);
+		}
 	});

-    // Add the requested tag to the installation. await hubClient.PatchInstallationAsync(Id, updates);

-For more information, see [Adding push notification tags from an Azure Mobile Apps client](http://blogs.msdn.com/b/writingdata_services/archive/2016/01/22/adding-push-notification-tags-from-an-azure-mobile-apps-client.aspx).
+Note that due to the limitations of the default custom API implementation in Mobile Apps, we needed to use an express.js Router to handle passing the installation ID in the URL.
+This also required us to pass the authentication and authorization middleware to the router.
+For more information, see [Adding push notification tags from the client](https://blogs.msdn.microsoft.com/writingdata_services/2016/04/14/adding-push-notification-tags-from-a-node-js-backend/).